Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 # Conclusion

 Implementing this new navigation concept showed me how working with the available tools and APIs can significantly simplify the implementation.
-I was able to reduce a lot of code, make the implementation easier, and even resolve some edge case bugs.
+We were able to reduce a lot of code, making the implementation easier, and even resolve some edge case bugs.
 If you have any suggestions or better approaches for solving these kinds of use cases, feel free to share them in the comments!